nathanheraief/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an AI enthousiat working as DataScientist at EDF.
+I'm an AI enthousiaste working as DataScientist at EDF.
 My working and research interests include Deep Learning networks optimisation, Hardware Accelerators and programmable matter.